 Wayamba the Turtle

 A long time ago, Oola, the lizard, was gathering yams for her children to eat.
-Suddenly, the warrior called Wayamba jumped from the bushes and grabbed Oola and her children and told her that she would become his wife.
+Suddenly, a warrior named Wayamba jumped from the bushes and grabbed Oola and her children.
+He told Oola that she would become his wife.
 Wayamba was armed with weapons and a big shield, so Oola could not overpower him.

 When Wayamba walked into his camp with Oola and her children, his tribe members were very angry because they knew he had stolen her.
 So, they told Wayamba that when Oola’s tribesmen came to rescue her, he would be on his own to defend himself.
 They weren’t getting in to a fight of his making.

 Wayamba was never seen again.
-However, those who venture into the water have reported seeing strange creatures with shields on their backs down in the deep.
+However, those who venture into the water have reported seeing a strange creature with shields on its back down in the deep.

 The Indigenous People of the Polynesian Islands also have a collection of turtle legends.